pebble-dev/rebble-help/_topic/setup-android.md

 - Tap on "Restricted Settings" (or something similar)
 - Allow the Pebble app to have all permissions

-*For more information, please check this Google Help page: https://support.google.com/android/answer/12623953#allowrestrictedsettings*
+For more information, please check [this Google Help page](https://support.google.com/android/answer/12623953#allowrestrictedsettings)
 # Open the Pebble app

 You will be greeted by the Pebble Account page.
 Simply tap 'SKIP LOGIN' twice to continue.